-For advanced configuration of this step, please refer to explanations of this mode in $\frac{4.6.1}{\text{Wireless Settings}}$ .
+For advanced configuration of this step, please refer to explanations of this mode in $\underline{4.6.1}$ Wireless Settings.

-5. When you have configured Wireless Settings in step 4, The Network Setting page will appear then, shown in Figure 3-11.
+6. When you have configured Wireless Settings in step 4, The Network Settings page will appear then, shown in Figure 3-13.
 It is recommended that you keep the default settings on this page.

-Figure 3-11 Network Setting
+Figure 3-13 Network Setting

-- 1. These settings are only for basic wireless parameters, for advanced settings, please refer to 4.5 Network and 4.7 DHCP. - 2.
-By selecting YES for Change the login account, you can modify your login user name and password.
-In this case, it is suggested that you record them in some place easy to find. - 6.
-Click the Next button.
+These settings are only for basic wireless parameters, for advanced settings, please refer to 4.5 Network.

+7. Click the Next button.
 You will then see the Finish page.
-Here takes the settings for Access Point mode for example. - Check your settings and click Save to save your settings for future reference.
+Here takes the settings for Access Point mode for example.

+Check your settings and click Save to save your settings for future reference.
-Figure 3-12 Quick Setup - Finish

-7. Click the Finish button.
-If something has changed during the configuration, the device will reboot to make the configuration take effect, as shown in Figure 3-13.
-Wait until the rebooting finish.
+Click the Finish button to finish the configuration of the Access Point.

-Figure 3-13 Quick Setup - Finish
+Figure 3-14 Quick Setup - Finish